5/8/2025

 Chief Financial Officer

-I can start.
+Yeah, I can start.
 I mean, look, we don't bifurcate that.
-It's difficult to do that.
+You know, it's difficult to do that.
 We feel good about the comps that we had.
-We did run that black card first month free promotion in March, which had a bit of a headwind to our comp, which we expect to get back within the year and have a slight benefit to the comps in Qs two through four.
-But I think, look, like we said, we're pleased with the quarter.
-We landed where we expect it and we're starting to see the green shoots from all the work that the teams are doing, but certainly in the repositioning of the brand and the focus on strength and getting stronger together.
+We did run that black card.
+First month free promotion in March, which had a bit of a headwind to our comp, which we expect to get back within the year and have a slight benefit to the comps in queues two through four.
+But I think, look, like we said, we, you know, we're pleased with the quarter.
+We landed where we expected and we're starting to see the green shoots from all the work that the teams are doing, but certainly in the repositioning of the brand and the focus on strength and getting stronger together, so.
+We're optimistic.

 speaker